jotaah123/secthemall/README.md

 # Requirements
-SECTHEMALL is centrally orchestrated, so you need a **free** account on secthemall.com but don't worry... it takes just few seconds!
+SECTHEMALL is centrally orchestrated, so you need a **free** account on secthemall.com but don't worry... it takes just a few seconds!
 Enter your e-mail address and secthemall.com will do the dirty job for you.

 The first time you run the `secthemall.sh` script, it'll check if all required components are present.
 The following software must be installed:

 - **iptables** (yes...
 Would you believe it?)
-- **openssl** (for encrypting logs before sending them)
+- **OpenSSL** (for encrypting logs before sending them)
 - **curl** (for the SECTHEMALL API)
 - **base64** (for text string encoding)

 # Installation
-You just need to clone the git project and execute the `secthemall.sh` script (it needs root privileges and probably, in some distributions, you should run it using sudo).
+You just need to clone the git project and execute the `secthemall.sh` script (it requires `root` privileges, and probably, in some distributions, you should run it using `sudo`).

 ```bash
 $ cd /opt/
 $ clone https://github.com/theMiddleBlue/secthemall.git